Domestic Cannabis Eradication / Suppression Program

 Marijuana is the only major drug of abuse grown within the U.S. borders.
 The DEA is aggressively striving to halt the spread of cannabis cultivation in the United States.
 To accomplish this, the DEA initiated the Domestic Cannabis Eradication/Suppression Program (DCE/SP), which is the only nationwide law enforcement program that exclusively targets Drug Trafficking Organizations (DTO) involved in cannabis cultivation.

 The DCE/SP began funding eradication programs in Hawaii and California in 1979.
 The program rapidly expanded to include programs in 25 states by 1982.
 By 1985, all 50 states were participating in the DCE/SP.
-In 2013, the DEA continued its nation-wide cannabis eradication efforts, providing resources to support the 127 state and local law enforcement agencies that actively participate in the program.
+In 2015, the DEA continued its nation-wide cannabis eradication efforts, providing resources to support the 128 state and local law enforcement agencies that actively participate in the program.
 This assistance allows the enhancement of already aggressive eradication enforcement activities throughout the nation.
-In 2013, the DCE/SP was responsible for the eradication of 4,033,513 cultivated outdoor cannabis plants and 361,727 indoor plants for a total of 4,395,240 marijuana plants.
-The total marijuana plant seizure in 2013 is slightly above the total seizures in 2012.
-In addition, the DCE/SP accounted for 6,513 arrests and the seizure in excess of 29.8 million dollars of cultivator assets.
-The program also removed 4,655 weapons from cannabis cultivators.
+In 2015, the DCE/SP was responsible for the eradication of 3,932,201 cultivated outdoor cannabis plants and 325,019 indoor plants for a total of 4,257,220 marijuana plants.
+In addition, the DCE/SP accounted for 6,278 arrests and the seizure in excess of 29.7 million dollars of cultivator assets.
+The program also removed 4,300 weapons from cannabis cultivators.

 OUTDOOR CANNABIS GROW